feaselkl/Classification-With-Naive-Bayes/PITCHME.md

 ### What Is Naive Bayes?

-Naive Bayes is not an algorithm; it is a **series** of algorithms.
-Naive Bayes is very easy to understand and reasonably accurate, making it a great algorithm to use when starting a classification project.
+Naive Bayes is not an algorithm; it is a **class** of algorithms.
+Naive Bayes is very easy to understand and reasonably accurate, making it a great class of algorithms to use when starting a classification project.

 ---